USS Leyte Gulf

-USS Leyte Gulf (CG-55) is a guided missile cruiser in the United States Navy.
+USS Leyte Gulf (CG-55) is a decommissioned guided missile cruiser in the United States Navy.
 She was named in memory of the World War II Battle of Leyte Gulf in the Pacific.
 She is powered by four large gas-turbine engines, and she has a large complement of guided missiles for air defense, attack of surface targets at sea and ashore, and anti-submarine warfare (ASW).
 In addition, she carries two "Seahawk" LAMPS multi-purpose helicopters, whose primary mission is ASW.

 Leyte Gulf was laid down by the Litton-Ingalls Shipbuilding Corporation at Pascagoula, Mississippi, on 18 March 1985, launched on 20 June 1986, and commissioned on 26 September 1987 at Port Everglades, Florida.

 Leyte Gulf was decommissioned on 20 September 2024 at Naval Station Norfolk, Virginia.

 History

 Leyte Gulf deployed with the Theodore Roosevelt Battle Group as part of her second regularly scheduled deployment to the Mediterranean Sea, right after Christmas in December 1990.
 Rather than staying in the Mediterranean, though, she and her battle group were ordered through the Suez Canal as a preparation for hostilities under the about-to-start Operation Desert Storm.
 She escorted as the first ship astern of the carrier as they passed through the canal.
 Upon exiting the Suez Canal both Leyte Gulf and Theodore Roosevelt were ordered to detach from the remainder of their conventionally fueled battle group and make maximum possible speed for the Persian Gulf.
 To fulfill this order, Leyte Gulf maintained her highest possible speed (Flank 3) for 3 full days (a likely record for this class of ship) as these two ships travelled at maximum speed down the length of the Red Sea, around the Arabian Peninsula, and finally entered the Persian Gulf on 17 January 1991, after hostilities had begun.
 Left behind in the Red Sea because no refueling ship could keep up with Leyte Gulf and Theodore Roosevelt during their full-power run, Leyte Gulf instead refueled from Theodore Roosevelt herself as they made full speed for the Persian Gulf.
 The importance of that break-neck speed was due to uncertainty about Yemen's position on the war.
 Getting the carrier beyond shore batteries and short range patrol boats in the narrow straights was a priority before hostilities could commence on 16 January.